karlkemistersheppard/Terminal_App/README.md

 ```ruby
 $process_id = spawn "afplay -v 0.2 It_Is_Coming_-_David_Fesliyan.mp3"
 ```
-Stage two is only needed if you wish to kill the function midstream,  this may be useful if you need the sound to be interrupted at any stage during the program.I used this process multiple times across the program when I needed to kill the process either when the game ended or the player failed.
+Stage two is only needed if you wish to kill the function midstream,  this may be useful if you need the sound to be interrupted at any stage during the program.
+I used this process multiple times across the program when I needed to kill the process either when the game ended or the player failed.
 One of the great features of using afplay is that you can overlap audio files such as what I’ve done within this program.

 I set It_Is_Coming_-_David_Fesliyan.mp3 to -v 0.2 to set the background noise whilst running  -v 1 Walking_into_Dungeon.mp3 over the background music.
 ```ruby